It was in Indonesia three years ago that Helani Galpaya first noticed the anomaly.

 This is more than a matter of semantics.
 The expectations and behaviors of the next billion people to come online will have profound effects on how the internet evolves.
 If the majority of the world’s online population spends time on Facebook, then policymakers, businesses, startups, developers, nonprofits, publishers, and anyone else interested in communicating with them will also, if they are to be effective, go to Facebook.
 That means they, too, must then play by the rules of one company.
 And that has implications for us all.

-11% of Indonesians who said they used Facebook also said they did not use the internet.
 Measuring Facebook penetration versus internet penetration is tricky business.
 Internet penetration numbers come from national regulators and from estimates by the International Telecommunication Union, a UN body.
 These are generally months if not years old.
 Facebook numbers come from Facebook’s advertising platform.
 These can be tricky, too.
 Some people have more than one account.
 Some accounts are rarely used.
 And some people access Facebook through phones with only the most basic of online features, in which case it is hard to argue that they really are using the internet in any meaningful way.

 In an attempt to replicate Stork and Galpaya’s observations, Quartz commissioned surveys in Indonesia and Nigeria from Geopoll, a company that contacts respondents across the world using mobile phones.
 We asked people whether they had used the internet in the prior 30 days.
 We also asked them if they had used Facebook.
 Both surveys had 500 respondents each.

 It would appear, on the surface, that more people use the internet than use Facebook, a perfectly sensible outcome.